Major Milestone for Northwestern Medicine’s Lung Transplant Program

 "Lung transplant surgeries are complex and timing is critical," saysAnkit Bharat, MD, chief of thoracic surgery and surgical director of the Lung Transplant Program.
 "Surgeons only have about six hours to transport lungs from a donor and transplant into the recipient.
 In addition, pre- and post-transplant care requires a highly coordinated effort by many different disciplines.
 That's why it's so important to have a comprehensive and experienced group of physicians and staff leading the way.
 At Northwestern Medicine, we have the infrastructure and expertise to provide the highest quality transplant care to our patients."

-More than 80% of patients survive one year after lung transplant surgery, and about 56% survive five years.
+More than 80 percent of patients survive one year after lung transplant surgery, and about 56 percent survive five years.
 While transplant patients follow-up regularly with their doctors after surgery, the goal is to help them get back to doing things most people take for granted – whether it’s going back to work, grocery shopping or visiting friends and family.

 Before my lung transplant, I could barely play with my granddaughter,” says Meaney, who was diagnosed with alpha-1 antitrypsin deficiency, a genetic disorder that can result in lung disease.
 “Thanks to my donor, I have a new purpose.
 It’s all about family and friends.
 My best years are still ahead of me.”